gerases/vim-rspec-puppet/README.md

 # vim-rspec-puppet
 A vim plugin for working with rspec-puppet.
 It's not a plugin for working with rspec more generally because it focuses specifically on puppet code, whose file structure is unique enough to warrant special treatment.

-This is an attempt to facilitate running rspec-puppet tests from Vim.
-It handles two basic cases:
+The plugin handles two basic cases:

 * If you're in a spec file, and invoke `Run_Spec()`, it will run the spec file.
 * If you're in a puppet manifest: